The Best Nail Clippers

 An extra long lever lets the Seki Slim clip more smoothly than contenders like the Harperton Klipit.

 The Seki Slim’s hand-feel also made a lasting impression.
 “The Seki is just comfortable,” said one tester, with another reporting, “I like the heft of this one.”
-It has a solidity you don’t get with drugstore clippers, weighing in at 1.3 ounces (versus 0.75 ounce for the ubiquitous mass-market Bassett brand).
+It has a solidity you don’t get with drugstore clippers, weighing in at 1.3 ounces, versus 0.75 ounce for the ubiquitous mass-market Bassett brand.
+(For reference, five U.S. quarters weigh approximately one ounce.)
 The design also offers nothing but smooth curves — a major draw after testing finalists like the Clyppi, which cut well, but had jabby edges that dug into our palms.

 There were some small but thoughtful design elements that delighted us.
 A tiny button at the end of the lever latches into a corresponding hole when you close the clippers, so that they won’t slide open in a pocket or toiletry bag.
 Unlike most of the designs we tested, the pin that holds the clippers together also doesn’t end in a hook, instead featuring a closed post-and-pin mechanism that’s impossible to detach.
 (If your nail clipper’s lever has ever fallen off when you try to open it, a pin-and-hook design is to blame — the pin has slipped off the hook.)